• Innsbruck · 30km · 45 mins • Salzburg · 205km · 3 hrs 30 min

 So what's it like?

 Seefeld is a great base for an Austrian adventure - set on a sunny plateau surrounded by three different mountain ranges.
-You’ll love the views and we don’t blame you.
+You will love the views and we won’t blame you.

 Seefeld was once an old trade route between Bavaria in the north and the Tirol in the south – so it’s really easy to get out and explore the wider region.
 Local trains can take you over the German border to nearby Mittenwald, while Innsbruck is only a 20 minute ride away.